Questions To Ask When You Need a Change, but Aren’t Sure Where To Start

 1. Why do I need a change?
 How do I know?

-Knowing you need a change can be a rather abstract feeling, a sense of being stuck or of wanting something different than what you have now.
+Knowing you need a change can be an abstract feeling, a sense of being stuck or of wanting something different than what you have now.
 It’s frustrating, because you aren’t sure where exactly this feeling comes from.

 So the first step is introspection.
 Try to identify why you’re feeling this way.
 What about your life has you feeling dissatisfied or stuck?
-If you still can’t find the source of your restlessness, move on to Question #2:
+What hasn’t changed about your life in a very long time?
+After you spend some time with these questions, even if you still can’t find the source of your restlessness, move on to Question #2.

 2. How do I feel about my life right now?